 Active plant substances react sensitively to frequent and excessive temperature fluctuations.
-The ampoules must therefore be stored in the refrigerator.
+It is therefore recommended that the ampoules should be stored in a cool, dark place, for instance in the refrigerator.
 Before use, however, the ampoules should be brought to room temperature by warming them briefly in your hands.
-During transportation, the ampoules are not subject to cold chain requirements and can therefore be transported at room temperature for up to 3 weeks without refrigeration.